• Skip to primary navigation

 About the recipe

-It is basically an Indian flat bread which is cooked on the stove top and there is no application of oil to the phulkas.
+It is an Indian flatbread cooked on the stovetop, and there is no oil application to the phulkas.
 These phulkas are very healthy as well.

-This chapati is called as phulka as it puffs up when roasted directly on the flame giving a soft texture to the bread.
+This chapati is called phulka as it puffs up when roasted directly on the flame, giving a soft texture to the bread.
 If needed, butter or ghee can be applied to the phulkas.

 The flat roti recipes taste best with bhindi masala etc...
 It also works wonders with different vegetarian recipes such as paneer butter masala, paneer tikka masala, and many other vegs or non-veg curries...